 Some universities offer a variety of department-sponsored scholarships, along with private scholarships funded by generous donors and organizations.

 At the University of Denver, graduate students can search for a scholarship based on their major, GPA, and other relevant information to find a scholarship they may qualify for.
 Likewise, Clark University offers Merit Scholarships to select students based on certain factors, such as GPA and letters of recommendation.
 Other examples of universities that offer graduate school scholarships include Eastern Michigan University, Marquette University, and University of North Florida.

-In addition, some universities offer fellowships, which are similar to scholarships, but also provide other incentives, such as a stipend (a small salary).
-At Cornell University’s Graduate School program, students can search the fellowship database, where there are more than 1,000 fellowships in different fields of study.
-Fellowships at Cornell University covers full tuition, along with a stipend and student health insurance.
+Cornell University’s graduate students can search the Cornell graduate fellowship database, where there are more than 1,000 fellowships in different fields of study.
+Fellowships at Cornell University cover full tuition, along with a stipend and student health insurance.
 The University of Washington also offers a number of fellowships in a variety of academic interests.

-Conduct a search at your university for potential scholarships and fellowships you may qualify for based on the criteria.
-If your graduate school doesn’t offer scholarships or fellowships, you can still apply for scholarships available through websites like fastweb.com, scholarshipowl.com, scholarships.com, and other similar sites.
+Conduct a thorough internet search for any potential scholarship and fellowship opportunities that you may qualify for.
+If your graduate school doesn’t offer scholarships or fellowships, you can still apply for scholarships through generic scholarship websites like fastweb.com, scholarships.com.

 A graduate assistantship is a type of job at the university in a student’s chosen field of study.
 Similar to fellowships, assistantships cover tuition expenses and pay students a small stipend.
 In exchange, graduate assistants—also known as teaching assistants or TAs—help professors conduct research, teach lower-level courses, and grade class assignments.